sinanisler/Template/readme.md

 - Custom Patterns
 - Custom Blocks

 ## Optimization

 - Script detection and optimization
-- list of font-end resources scripts and styles for clear check for the site.
+- List of front-end resources scripts and styles for clear check for the site.

+Please note that I've removed the empty bullet point under the "Widgets" category as it wasn't specified.
+Feel free to add any missing information or adjust the organization as needed.